 P.S.
 Interested in lighthouses and their history?
 Consider subscribing to the “Lighthouse Digest,” a bi-monthly magazine chock-full of informative articles and historic photos.
 Visit the “Lighthouse Digest” website.

 P.P.S.
 To find out about almost any lighthouse in the U.S. or Canada, use the “Lighthouse Friends” website.
 Another excellent website is http://us-lighthouses.com .

 P.P.P.S.
 For almost everything else you’ll ever want to know about lighthouses, visit the website of the U.S. Lighthouse Society, the foremost lighthouse education and preservation organization.
 “U.S. Lighthouse Society”

 P.P.P.P.S.
 The photo above is a sunset shot of the LITTLE SABLE POINT Lighthouse on the east shore of Lake Michigan, one of the lighthouses where we have been volunteers.
-More on this one, and all the others where we have served follows.
+More on this one, and all the others where we have served is found elsewhere in this section.
 Lighthouses, in addition to usually being architecturally pleasing structures located in scenic locations, provided much needed beacons of light to guide mariners along treacherous shores.
-The first lighthouse in the United States was built in Boston harbor in 1716, and over the next two centuries, hundreds more were built along the coasts and rivers of our nation.
+The first lighthouse in the original thirteen colonies was built in Boston harbor in 1716, and over the next two centuries, hundreds more were built along the coasts and rivers of our nation.
 Today, far too many are gone.
 Those that remain display either no light at all, or an automated one, but these historic structures have captured the imagination of historically minded Americans.
-Although a few remain under the juristiction of the U.S. Coast Guard, the agency that took over American lighthouse administation in 1939, most are owned and maintained by federal, state, or local parks, town governments, or non-profit “Friends” groups formed to preserve a specific light.
+Although a few remain under the jurisdiction of the U.S. Coast Guard, the agency that took over American lighthouse administation in 1939, most are owned and maintained by federal, state, or local parks, town governments, or non-profit “Friends” groups formed to preserve a specific light.
 Seek one out.
 Volunteer today.
 They need your help.